chanon-apimaha/BNDialog/README.md

 ## Author

-pong.np1@gmail.com, pong.np1@gmail.com
+Banchai Nangpang, pong.np1@gmail.com

 ## License

 BNDialog is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE]((https://github.com/chanon-apimaha/BNDialog/blob/master/LICENSE)) file for more info.